Home » Home Design / Interiors » Ideas By Room » Bedrooms » How To Layer A Bed With A Quilt And Comforter

 a quilt and a comforter that can be mixed together.

 But knowing what order everything should be arranged is a whole other story.
-It can be confusing when you have multiple bedding pieces but rather than discard them in frustration, layer them with confidence!
+It can be confusing when you have different layers of bedding, but rather than discarding them in frustration, layer them with confidence!

 What Is The Difference Between A Quilt And A Comforter